Helping Children with Learning Disabilities

 In addition to healthy physical habits, you can also encourage children to have healthy emotional habits.
 Like you, they may be frustrated by the challenges presented by their learning disability.
 Try to give them outlets for expressing their anger, frustration, or feelings of discouragement.
 Listen when they want to talk and create an environment open to expression.
 Doing so will help them connect with their feelings and, eventually, learn how to calm themselves and regulate their emotions.

-Helping children with learning disabilities tip 5: Take care of yourself, too
+Tip 5: Take care of yourself, too

 Sometimes the hardest part of parenting is remembering to take care of you.
 It’s easy to get caught up in what your child needs, while forgetting your own needs.
 But if you don’t look after yourself, you run the risk of burning out.